ManpreetShorthillsAI/Assignment_3-Linux_and_Sql-/README.md

     - First create the process by running the script, `create_dummy_processes.sh`.
 It will give us the processes with 'Kill_Me' names in it.
     - Create the scirpt `monitor_kill_processes.sh` which will kill the processes with 'Kill_Me' name init.
     - A log file `killed_processes.log` will get created, which will show us the killed processes details.
+Used touch create_dummy_processes.sh to create the file.
+Nano create_dummy_processes.sh to change the contents of the file using nano editor. cat create_dummy_processes.sh to see the contents of the file. chmod +x create_dummy_processes.sh to change the file permissions to execute ./create_dummy_processes.sh to see the killed processes

 -
 ## Task -4 (shell script)
 ![alt text](Linux/screenshots/Linux4part1.png)